ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

   environment that you select.

-For example, if you have a code that uses the Gnu compiler environment, FFTW and NetCDF parallel libraries and you want to compile in the (non-default) 21.03 programming environment, you would do the following:
+For example, if you have a code that uses the Gnu compiler environment, FFTW and NetCDF parallel libraries and you want to compile in the (non-default) 21.09 programming environment, you would do the following:

-First, load the Gnu compiler environment and load the required library modules (FFTW and NetCDF HDF5 parallel).
+First, load the Gnu compiler environment and load the required library modules (FFTW, hdf5-parallel and NetCDF HDF5 parallel).
 The loaded module list shows they are the versions from the default (20.10) programming environment):

 ```
 auser@uan02:/work/t01/t01/auser> module swap PrgEnv-cray PrgEnv-gnu
 auser@uan02:/work/t01/t01/auser> module load cray-fftw
-auser@uan02:/work/t01/t01/auser> module load cray-netcdf
+auser@uan02:/work/t01/t01/auser> module load cray-hdf5-parallel
 auser@uan02:/work/t01/t01/auser> module load cray-netcdf-hdf5parallel
 auser@uan02:/work/t01/t01/auser> module list
 Currently Loaded Modulefiles: